BLACK BEAR PICTURES

 Teddy Schwarzman serves as President & CEO of Black Bear Pictures, and oversees all operations of the company, including development, production, finance and strategic planning.

-A member of the Academy of Motion Picture Arts and Sciences and the Producers Guild of America, Schwarzman also sits on the Board of Directors of Elevation Pictures Corp., one of Canada’s leading film and television distributors, and serves on the Leadership Committee of the antipiracy nonprofit, CreativeFuture.
-Schwarzman earned a Bachelor of Arts from the University of Pennsylvania and a Juris Doctor, cum laude, from Duke University School of Law, where he also sits on the Board of Visitors.
+A member of the Academy of Motion Picture Arts and Sciences and Producers Guild of America, Schwarzman sits on the Board of Directors of Elevation Pictures Corp., one of Canada’s leading film and television distributors.
+Schwarzman also sits on the Board of the Pacific Council on International Policy and the Cedars-Sinai Board of Governors.
+Schwarzman earned a Bachelor of Arts from the University of Pennsylvania and a Juris Doctor, cum laude, from Duke University School of Law, where he sits on the Board of Visitors.

 Ben Stillman is Head of Television at Black Bear Pictures, where he has worked since the company’s formation in 2011.